 In 2004 I started working on a sociomedical essay collection which I assumed would be finished the next year.
-Little did I know that it would take quite a bit longer (it still isn't finished).
+Little did I know that it would take quite a bit longer - it was only finished in 2011.
 Perhaps the project should have been started as a blog instead, so it would have been easier to tackle in short chunks.

 I started looking for a publisher for the second Finnish version of the medical textbook in 2009.
 I hadn't even finished my proposal yet when I got an offer on Twitter for that book, and a Twitter book from me as well.
 Being a big Twitter enthusiast I wrote the book, which was published at the end of 2010.
 I formed a blog around the book and was also invited to do some training sessions for major Finnish media companies.